DerekHansenUnicity/TheGreatUnicityDeploymentChallenge/README.md

 There is a sample in `terraform/example/` of creating a s3 bucket, but it doesn't have all it needs for upload and public access.
 It is primarily there as an example of how to use terraform with localstack.
 See the `providers.tf` file.

 The goal here is to have you create a terraform module to create a s3 bucket with the roles/policies/permissions that would be needed for production.
+If you are able to put everything together you will be able to actually run the docker stack and have it upload images to your s3 bucket.

 ## Step 3: Technical Review and Interview